vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/4_going_forward/19_A_Plan_Might_Be_Welcome.md

 The silver lining is that some folks have thought about alternative ways to structure the economy allowing abandonment of growth and living within ecological limits.
 Some of the elements of this plan are very appealing.
 Only if embraced on a large scale would it be feasible to migrate in this direction, and it is unclear what circumstances might bring about such an attitude change, if it is possible at all.

 ## 19.5 Problems
-1. To visualize the scale of the $100 trillion global economy relative to the value of the earth-conservatively one million times larger- let's think in terms of animal volume.
+1. To visualize the scale of the $100 trillion global economy relative to the value of the earth-conservatively one million times largerlet's think in terms of animal volume.
 Volume scales like the cube of linear dimension.
 How much would you have to shrink a dog in linear scale for its volume to be one-millionth its original size?
 If the typical scale of a dog is 0.5 m, how large is the shrunken version, and what animal is about this size?
 2. Subjectively, how much more do you think a planet teeming with biodiversity is worth compared to a comparable planet harboring no life at all?
 Express as a factor: 1.2 times as much, 2 times as much, 10 times as much, 100, 1 million etc.
 3. In analogy to the clueless cats in Box 19.2 and the paragraph following, describe how we might plausibly destroy something valuable on our planet without understanding it fully enough to repair the damage.
 36: It is not at all clear that we could.